In the wake of recent weather, the importance of planning and preparing for a natural disaster has become paramount.

 - Tax records

 Keep these documents safe and in close proximity.
 Store them in a safe deposit box or a sealed plastic bag.
 Receiving assistance after a natural disaster often requires the above paperwork or proof of identity.
-Disaster Assistance, a resource for disaster-stricken individuals, outlines how you can recover lost personal documents.
+FEMA, a resource for disaster-stricken individuals, outlines how you can recover lost personal documents.

 It is also recommended to have a disaster supply kit that includes: